hariharasudhan-soundararajan/WalmartLabsRecommender/README.md

 This application has the following functionality:

-1)Search for products based upon a user-provided search string
+1) Search for products based upon a user-provided search string

-2)Use the first item in the search response as input for a product recommendation search
+2) Use the first item in the search response as input for a product recommendation search

-3)Retrieve reviews of the first 10 product recommendations
+3) Retrieve reviews of the first 10 product recommendations

-4)Rank order the recommended products based upon the average review score
+4) Rank order the recommended products based upon the average review score